yifei2016/Notebook/mongodb/README.md

 ```
 run `kill <processid>` to kill process

-# connect to mongodb server
+# connect to mongodb server on client
 ```
 $ mongo
 ```